What is domestic violence?

 Helpline: 01823 334 244 Monday – Friday 10am – 4pm and 7pm –9pm

 The ManKind Initiative is a charity offering help, emotional support and practical information to all men who are victims of domestic abuse or violence.
-They can refer you to a refuge, local authority or other support services which are appropriate for you.

 This is a national helpline for men who have been victims of rape or sexual abuse.